Bearer/bearer/docs/explanations/reports.md

 # Report Types

-Bearer can generate various types of reports about your codebase, all from the same underlying scan.
+Bearer CLI can generate various types of reports about your codebase, all from the same underlying scan.

 ## Security Report